HollyDraz/weekend-jquery-salary-calculator./INSTRUCTIONS.md

         -[x] title
         -[x] annual salary
         -[x] submit button
 -[x] add delete button to go with each employee

+## Part one of JS append Employees:
+-[x]create ready now function and test
+-[]create a function that takes the employee input and on click adds it to the table.

+## Part 2 Delete Employees:
+-[] then create a function that allows us to delete a selected employee on the click

+## Part 3 Monthly total:
+-[] create a function that then finds the sum of the employees that are in the table

 ## Topics Covered